 With all the vagaries of the Irish weather we have to grab the opportunities to get outdoors whenever we can.
-So here are some of the best places in Louth to get outdoors with kids and enjoy the fine scenery in the Wee County.
+So here are some of the best outdoor places in Louth to go with kids and enjoy the fine scenery in the Wee County.

 Slieve Foye Woods